Skip to main content

 Changing company cultures for the better

 The reality is that certain groups have more responsibilities and obligations than others.
 However, companies can be sure to retain top talent and ensure loyalty if they show they care, as opposed to just saying it.
-Taking into consideration that people come to work with different circumstances is a large component of Diversity and Inclusion work that should be embedded into management styles now and beyond this current crisis.
+Taking into consideration that people come to work with different circumstances is a large component of DEI work that should be embedded into management styles now and beyond this current crisis.
 Indeed, we hope the work we can do to advance equity now can help us create better workplaces in the future.

 What’s next